BIDS-Xu-Lab/novelty-reviewer/README.md

-# novelty-reviewer
+# Novelty Reviewer

-An AI-powered novelty reviewer
+An AI-powered novelty reviewer to faciliate the process of novelty detection in scientific papers.